rails-api/active_model_serializers/docs/ARCHITECTURE.md

-If the collection serializer (ArraySerializer) cannot identify a serializer for a resource in its collection, it raises [`NoSerializerError`](https://github.com/rails-api/active_model_serializers/issues/1191#issuecomment-142327128) which is rescued in `AcitveModel::Serializer::Reflection#build_association` which sets the association value directly:
+If the collection serializer (ArraySerializer) cannot identify a serializer for a resource in its collection, it raises [`NoSerializerError`](https://github.com/rails-api/active_model_serializers/issues/1191#issuecomment-142327128) which is rescued in `ActiveModel::Serializer::Reflection#build_association` which sets the association value directly:

 ```ruby